DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 With the base Command Station (CS) consisting of just an Arduino Mega and an Arduino Motor Shield (no WiFi board), you must use a USB cable to connect to a computer to run JMRI or our WebThrottle-EX, or to connect to another controller.
 The controller (aka Throttle) is what sends commands to the CS to run your trains and control your accessories.

-If you intend to run trains from a PC or Raspberry Pi, either by entering <DCC++> commands, by using WebThrottle-EX, JMRI, RocRail, or similar, then YOU DO NOT NEED WiFi ON THE CS.. save yourself money and a lot of hassle by buying a longer USB cable (or a Wireless USB bridge (HC-12) if you prefer).
+If you intend to run trains from a PC or Raspberry Pi, either by entering <DCC++> commands, by using WebThrottle-EX, JMRI, Rocrail, or similar, then YOU DO NOT NEED WiFi ON THE CS.. save yourself money and a lot of hassle by buying a longer USB cable (or a Wireless USB bridge (HC-12) if you prefer).
 Using Wifi (OR Ethernet) to talk between JMRI and CommandStation is complex, slow and functionally limited and is therefore NOT SUPPORTED.
 However, you can STILL use a wireless throttle with a JMRI setup.
 The computer or Pi you use to run your train software will already have WiFi capability and you can connect through THAT instead of directly to the CS, while the CS gets its commands through the USB connection.

 If you wish to disconnect your PC/Pi and run trains from your phone or tablet using ONLY EngineDriver (or other Withrottle-protocol devices) connected dirctly to the CS, then you will need  Wifi and will have to budget some setup and learning time.